MDGrey33/pyvisionai/README.md

 # Content Extractor with Vision LLM

-This repository contains a Python project that extracts text and images from various file types (PDF, DOCX, PPTX), describes the images using the `llama3.2-vision` model, and saves the results in a specified output directory.
+This repository contains a Python project that extracts text and images from various file types (PDF, DOCX, PPTX), describes the images using Vision Language Models, and saves the results in a specified output directory.

 ## Features

 - Extract text and images from PDF, DOCX, and PPTX files
-- Describe images using the `llama3.2-vision` model
+- Describe images using local or cloud-based Vision Language Models
 - Save extracted text and image descriptions in a specified output directory
 - Detailed logging with timestamps for all operations
 - User-friendly command-line interface for specifying input and output folders